Why Setting up a German GmBH is expensive?

 Annual Company Cost:

-While there are annual costs associated with registering a company in the Netherlands, they are generally considered reasonable in relation to the benefits of operating in the country.
+While there are annual costs associated with maintaining a company in the Netherlands, they are generally considered reasonable in relation to the benefits of operating in the country.

 Local Directors: